This section provides a summary of how to use this Adults Policies, Procedures and Practice (APPP) resource for providers, and its main features.

 Policy Partners Project makes changes to this APPP as a result of new / amended legislation, regulation or national guidance.

 When a new chapter is added or an existing chapter amended, a summary of the change appears in the table below and at the top of the chapter.
+Where there are different versions of the chapter for residential and domiciliary care, a link to both chapters will be added.

 Check here regularly to see what has changed or been added to this APPP.
 If you register with us (see Register with Us below) you will be kept notified of changes we make via email.